omkarrr2533/omkarrr2533/README.md

 ## 💬 Let's Connect!

 I'm always excited to collaborate on **open source projects** and explore **innovative ideas**.
-Whether you're looking to build something impactful or just want to chat about tech, feel free to reach out
+Whether you're looking to build something impactful or just want to chat about tech, feel free to reach out!

 <p align="center">
   <i>⚡ "Code is like humor.
 When you have to explain it, it's bad." – Cory House</i>